 I have a singing mentor so I can sing better in the shower and be prepared for when The Voice calls me.
 This is not a lie.
 I really have this.

 There is no need to reinvent the wheel.
-Simply track down the wheel inventor and then just ask him how he came up with that idea.
-I mean… that was one heck of an idea, man.
-For real.
+Simply track down the wheel inventor and ask how they came up with that idea.

 4. Rich people teach other people stuff rich people do.

 What new thing did you learn today?
 Nothing?
 You suck.
 Take out a piece of paper, write today’s date on it and light it on fire.
 That is symbolic of what you just did with your day.
 You know you only get about 28,000 days, right?
 Then you die.
 Think about that.
 27,999… 27,998…

 Maybe don’t put the fire out and just let it burn your whole life to the ground.
 Because if you keep doing what you did today too many more times, that’s what going to happen.

 Always be learning.
 And always be teaching other people what you just learned.
 It will both help you remember it better and make other people think you know things.
 Everything in this article?
 I just learned today.
 I am going to take out a piece of paper, write down today’s date, pour champagne and do a victory dance all over it.

 5. Rich people connect rich people with other rich people.